clairemuthoni/clairemuthoni/README.md

 ![image](https://github.com/user-attachments/assets/0ce9425a-a78e-4354-a9c0-609f4a690d0d)

-## About Me
+## ✨ About Me
-***
 * 🔭 I'm currently working on my portfolio, building my own portfolio.<br>
 * 🌱 I'm currently learning react and Django and react.
 * 🤔 I'm looking for help with the most efficient way of deploying models into the internet.
+* ⚡ Funfact : Im a recreational runner and the longest Ive ever ran is 10km
+***
+## ✨ Interests
+* IOT devices and technology
+* LLM's and utilizing them to solve real world problems
+* AI Agents and automation of repititive tasks
+***
+## 🛠️ Technologies and Tools
+**Languages : **
+Python, Javascript
+** Frameworks : **
+Django, NumPy, Pandas, PyPSA,

 <!--
 **clairemuthoni/clairemuthoni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.